BarbaraDistefano/https-github.com-NCSU-Libraries-jekyll-academic/index.md

 - Authors' Papers
 - School Archives
-- School Stories
+- School novel
-- Sociology of Literature
+- Sociology of work
 - Geocriticism
 - History of Education
+- Didactics of Literature
+- School publishing
 - Digital Humanities

 If you want to preview a map of the schools involved in the project, click [here](http://u.osmfr.org/m/645628/)